arifrahmanto/angular-research/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Show Multi Router Outlet Feature

+Navigate to `http://localhost:4200/(second:second//first:first)`.
+By navigating to this url firstComponent will be filled in firstRouterOutlet and the secondComponent will be filled in secondRouterOutlet

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.